Sussex Food Producers we love

 Best of Sussex Food & Drink Producers

-Sussex has always been a county of plenty, sea to the south, rolling pastures and warmer climes makes for super produce all year through.
+Sussex food producers are many and varied.
+Sussex has always been a county of plenty, sea to the south, rolling pastures and warmer climes, which make for super produce all year through.
 By buying Sussex food and produce not only do you eat better and fresher, you support local business and tradition and reduce your carbon footprint.

 Sussex produces more than a quarter of the UK’s wine, so let’s raise a glass in celebration to all things Sussex born and bred.